kooya3/elyssa-gym/README.md

-    the migration instructions for the newer versions.
+    migration instructions for the newer versions.

 In most cases bumping the `react-scripts` version in `package.json` and running `npm install` in this folder should be enough, but it’s good to consult the [changelog](https://github.com/facebookincubator/create-react-app/blob/master/CHANGELOG.md) for potential breaking changes.